-Needless to say, the phenomenon of corruption and financial crime is creating problems not only in Greece, but also in other European countries and at higher financial levels, such as in Germany and France (see Simopoulos 1997, pp. 297-298).
+Needless to say, the phenomenon of corruption and financial crime is creating problems not only in Greece, but also in other European countries and at higher financial levels, such as in Germany and France (see Kyr.
+Simopoulos, The corruption of power [in Greek], Athens: published by Stachy Editions, 1997, pp. 297-298).